decibling/whitepaper/content/en/docs/tokenomics/fund-allocation.md

 **Regulation:**

 * 50% of total amount fundraising will be used for liquidation
-* 9,000,000,000 FROY will be sold in the first round.
+* The first 9,000,000,000 FROY will be sold in the first round.
 Unlock one month after CEX listing day, then vesting per month in 20 months
-* 9,000,000,000 FROY will be sold in the first round.
+* The last 9,000,000,000 FROY will be sold in the second round, right after the first round 3 months later.
 Unlock one month after CEX listing day, then vesting per month in 15 months

 **Recharge:** No